transferwise/pipelinewise/docs/connectors/taps/postgres.rst

 **Note**: ``wal2json`` is required to use :ref:`log_based` in Stitch for PostgreSQL-backed databases.

-Configuring what to replicate
+Configuring what to reproduce
 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for Postgres replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for Postgres reproduction can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for ``tap-postgres``: